wirehead/blender-shader-lib/README.md

 Then I was like "Hey, the only repos full of shaders worth keeping secret are the repos at the major effects houses, so why not just keep this all public"

-Since I didn't really find myself liking any of the tools for managing workflows, I'm just providing these as Blender files that you can append or link as you desire, with verbose and hopefully useful descriptions as necessary.
+Since I didn't really find myself liking any of the tools for managing workflows., I'm just providing these as Blender files that you can append or link as you desire, with verbose and hopefully useful descriptions as necessary.

 This is all a little bit half-baked, but on purpose.
 You should be appending these shaders to your project and individually customizing them to the known properties of the object.

 ## Disney's Principled BSDF: A Brief history